Art and Soul Ministries

 When are you offering the exercises?

-The Exercises in Daily life begin mid September and usually finish sometime in May.
+The Retreat in Daily life begins mid September and usually finish sometime in May.
 Because the Exercises are so personal, you may want to linger longer in some places of deep connection.
 This will mean that not everyone will end at the same time.

 Where do we meet for direction during the exercises?